-Journals must ensure that any students involved in the production of the journal are paid, provided course credit, afforded professionalization support (as is the case for student-run journals, or a combination of two or more of these for their work.
+Journals should ensure that students involved in the production of the journal are paid, provided course credit, afforded professionalization support (as is the case for student-run journals), or a combination of these for their work.

 The staff of the journal must check all bibliographic references appearing in accepted manuscripts and add DOIs for any that are missing them (see information from Crossref).

 At least one member of the editorial board should take the PKP School’s Setting Up a Journal in OJS 3 online course to familiarize themselves with the platform and its functions.
 While we can provide basic troubleshooting for technical problems with the platform, we cannot provide full tech support or production work for individual journals.

 The LibraryPress@UF reserves the right to act on behalf of our journals in the following matters:

 Submitting the journal for consideration for indexing in EBSCO and the Directory of Open Access Journals (DOAJ)

 Whenever resources allow, the LibraryPress@UF will stay in communication with journal editors about best practices for open access journal publishing, including informing the editors about ways to professionalize the journal and updating them about new and ongoing professionalization projects for journals that the LP@UF is developing.

 The LibraryPress@UF reserves the right to ensure that the design, branding, and content of the journal site complies with web and accessibility standards and University of Florida policies and the LibraryPress@UF’s internal templates.

 If your publishing project meets the above requirements:

 Meet with Chelsea Johnston (Scholarly Publishing and Repository Librarian) to discuss your publication